25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 }
 ```

-- It works because in JavaScript, `true && expression` always evaluates to `expression`, and `false && expression` always evaluates to `false`.
+- It works because in JavaScript, `true && expression` always evaluates to `expression`, and `false && expression` always evaluates to `false`

 - Note that returning a falsy expression will still cause the element after `&&` to be skipped but will return the falsy expression.
-In the example below, `<div>0</div>` will be returned by the render method.
+In the example below, `<div>0</div>` will be returned by the render method

 ```jsx
 render() {